Opinion: The future of data centre design and construction

 Combining bespoke design with this industrialised process allows a facility to be created according to specific individual customer requirements and can include Uptime Institute tier certification – for both design and build.

-In fact, there is no limitation to what can be achieved, which allows the data centre to be fully aligned with business goals and to secure the shortest possible delivery time, lowest possible costs, highest possible quality and best possible scalability.
+In fact, there is no limitation to what can be achieved, which allows the data center to be fully aligned with business goals and to secure the shortest possible delivery time, lowest possible costs, highest possible quality and best possible scalability.